-Where we hold good quality accurate data, we have identified quantified impact reduction goals for three time frames: 2023, 2030 and 2050.
+Where we hold good quality accurate data, we have identified quantified impact reduction goals (see Table 3).

 A detailed breakdown of our planned activities for the year ahead, categorised first by strategic Drivers, then by delivery Objectives and Process Workstreams.
 Key Performance Indicators (KPI) are utilised where it is possible to measure and track data.
 The nature of sustainability means some areas are not quantifiable, so these are tracked with qualitative assessment.